kmughal/Nodejs-Server-side-event-Web-speech-sample/Readme.md

 # Introduction

-A sample code to test
+This is a sample code using Web speech api.
+There is a server and client application.
+Once the speak ability is enabled this application is able to speak out the live train status!

  - Web speech api
  - Server side events using Node js